Ousman-T/Portfolio_app/README.md

 Implemented a vertical timeline to the Experience.jsx file in order to show work/school experience

+Planning to implement a feature for people to message me directly or email

+Need to touch up on some styling.

+Had a great time giving logos and icons functionality, learning to work with props, router, and useEffect hands on was pretty eye opening.

 API chosen was one for quotes.
 Large array of quotes.
 Wrote a function to return one random quote on every refresh/site visit.